TheDarkTower/makefile/README.md

     /release

 2. Uses MAKECMDGOALS to set OBJDIR for release and debug but still builds the binary in ./bin (for now).
-I have not updated the flags for gcc or g++ yet but it's on the list.
 This is just to separte the builds in future and allow for debug and optimizaton defaults/targets.

-3. Automatically loads and seperates object files in OBJS for .c and .cpp.
+3. Automatically loads and seperates object files from SRCDIR in OBJS for .c and .cpp.

 4. Uses the proper compiler (CC, or CXX) for .c and .cpp object builds.

-5. If mixing .c and .cpp object files, the target build uses CXX.  if not, the target build uses proper compiler based on source files.
+5. If mixing .c and .cpp object files, the target.exe build uses CXX.  if not, the target.exe build uses proper compiler based on source files.

-6. .c and .cpp object files are designated with .o (for .c) and .opp (for .cpp) so that the correct compilre can be chosen based on source extenstion.
+6. .c and .cpp object files are designated with .o (for .c) and .opp (for .cpp) so that the correct compilre can be chosen via target based on source extenstion.

 7. Designated all .PHONY targets.